jtkovacs/jtkovacs.github.io/REFS/project-management.md

-### Documenting requirements
+### Analyzing requirements

-Per Whitney (n.d.), Dennis et al. (2012), and Ambler (1999), once gathered, requirements may be expressed in different ways:
+Per Whitney (n.d.), Dennis et al. (2012), and Ambler (1999), once gathered, requirements may be preserved, analyzed, and expressed in different ways:

 #### Actors & personas

-Actors are the generic users of a system, e.g. customers, that might appear on a system diagram.
-Personas are different personalities that are meant to humanize a generic actor and show the range of users' needs.
-Personas are fictional but research-based biographies that reflect your understanding of your users.
+**Actors** are the generic users of a system, e.g. customers, that might appear on a system diagram.
+Note that actors include other software as well as people. **Personas** are different personalities that are meant to humanize a generic actor and show the range of users' needs.
+Personas are fictional but research-based biographies that reflect your understanding of your users; they are an exercise in fostering empathy and user-centered design.

 #### User stories

-User stories describe at a high level the various actions users need to complete.
+User stories describe, at a high level, the various actions users need to complete.
 User stories should be written by business or subject matter experts, using the form **"As an X, I need to Y so I can Z."** User stories are refined (split, grouped, reprioritized, etc.) throughout the development process.

 #### Concept map